Miscellaneous Modifiers

 This is Brilliant Bird, a Thoroughbred with markings on his shoulder, barrel, and flank.

 Gulastra Plume: A gulastra plume, named thus by Arabian breeders, is an interesting manifestation of sabino that creates a light colored tail on an otherwise solid-colored horse.
-It is not to be confused with raicano.
+It is not to be confused with rabicano.

 Donatello, a handsome Thoroughbred.